agradus/OpenLdocs/docs/documentation/guides/installation_guide.md

 This section describes how to install Apache Tomcat using Windows Service Installer.

 !!! note
-	It is not recommended to select this type of installation if planning to edit rule tables in Excel files from OpenL Tablets WebStudio as described in **[**[**OpenL Tablets WebStudio User Guide**](https://openl-tablets.org/files/openl-tablets/latest/OpenL%20Tablets%20-%20WebStudio%20User%20Guide.pdf)**]**, the **Modifying Tables** section.
+	It is not recommended to select this type of installation if planning to edit rule tables in Excel files from OpenL Tablets WebStudio as described in [OpenL Tablets WebStudio User Guide > Modifying Tables](https://openldocs.readthedocs.io/en/latest/documentation/guides/webstudio_user_guide/#modifying-tables) section.
 This type of installation requires additional setup.
 To solve this issue, contact your OpenL Tablets administrator.

 !!! note
 	For OpenL Tablets administrator: to enable editing rule tables in Excel files from OpenL Tablets WebStudio, enable the **Allow** service to interact with desktop Tomcat service option using MMC or from the command line.